 - Extended Stays (10+ days): Ideal for profound healing, detox, or mastering a new skill, but requires a significant time commitment.

 Actionable Tip: Consider your work schedule, family commitments, and energy levels.
-A shorter retreat might be more manageable for a first-timer or someone with limited time off.
+A shorter trip might be more manageable for a first-timer or someone with limited time off.

 5. Group Size and Dynamic

-While all “wellness retreats for women” provide a women-centric environment, group sizes and dynamics can vary.
+While all female-centric programs provide a supportive environment, group sizes and dynamics can vary.

 - Intimate Groups: Often foster deeper connection and more personalized attention from facilitators.